What is your e-mail address?

 $114B left in agency coffers for fiscal 2010

-Government has plenty of money to spend as end of fiscal year looms, FedSources says
+Government has plenty of money to spend with contractors as the end of the fiscal year approaches, according to FedSources.

 The federal fiscal year is just two months away from coming to a close, and the government has $114 billion left to spend.